chrisbarnes2000/37_Boroughs/Intensive_proposal.md

 ## Approval Checklist
 - [ ] If I have a team project, I wrote this proposal to represent my work and only my work
+    > confused on the meaning of this?
-- [ ] I have completed all the necessary parts of this proposal
+- [x] I have completed all the necessary parts of this proposal
-- [ ] I linked my proposal in the Spring Intensive Tracker
+- [x] I linked my proposal in the Spring Intensive Tracker

 ### Sign off